Rockfire Resources PLC 2022 Review

 ENGAGEMENT

 The Board believes that engaging with stakeholders strengthens relationships and helps make better business decisions to deliver on commitments.
 The Board is regularly updated on wider stakeholder engagement feedback to stay abreast of stakeholder insights into the issues that matter most to them, and to enable the Board to understand and consider these issues in decision-making.
-Aside from Shareholders, suppliers and customers, our workforce is one of the most important stakeholder groups and the Board therefore closely monitors their feedback to ensure alignment of interests
+Aside from Shareholders, suppliers and customers, our workforce is one of the most important stakeholder groups and the Board therefore closely monitors their feedback to ensure alignment of interests.

 WORKFORCE